jupyterhub/repo2docker/CONTRIBUTING.md

 ### Set up a local virtual environment

-After cloning the repository (or your fork of the repo), you should set up an isolated environment to install libraries required for running / developing repo2docker.
+After cloning the repository (or your fork of the repository), you should set up an isolated environment to install libraries required for running / developing repo2docker.
 There are many ways to do this, and a `virtual environment` is one of them.